brickbots/PiFinder/docs/build_guide.md

 Refer to these images as needed while you complete the assembly:

 #### Left Handed
 For the left handed units, you'll need to get a half-twist in the cable during the routing.
 It's probably easiest to do this in the space between the Pi and the UI Hat.
+Thank you [u/rwills](https://www.reddit.com/user/rwills) for working out the orientation/cable routing for left hand versions and providing these photos.
 ![Left hand cable routing 1](../images/build_guide/lh_cable_route.png)

 #### Right Handed